Key West Fair Housing & Equal Opportunity Act

 It is illegal to discriminate against any person because of race, color, religion, sex, handicap, familial status, or national origin:

 - Blockbusting is illegal

 - In advertising the sale or rental of housing

 - In the provision of real estate brokerage services

 - In the sale or rental of housing or residential lots

 Fair Housing Complaint

-Federal law prohibits housing discrimination based on your race, color, national origin, religion, sex, familial status, or disability.
-If you have been trying to buy or rent a home or apartment and you believe your rights have been violated, you can file a Fair Housing Complaint.
-All residents are hereby notified, that any complaints regarding a discriminatory action under one of the above requirements may be filed with:
+Federal law prohibits housing discrimination based on race, color, national origin, religion, sex, familial status, or disability.
+If you have attempted to buy or rent a home or apartment and believe your rights were violated, you can file a Fair Housing Complaint.
+All residents have been notified any complaints regarding a discriminatory action under one of the above requirements may be filed with:

 Housing Authority of the City of Key West